kailash-manasarovar/statement/docs/timeline/2021/july.md

 - I also tell Christine that Lorraine Blackbourn just committed suicide.
 - She pretends not to know.

+### The tiny Ecuadorian woman

+- At the hotel I'm staying at, the Daniya, there is a tiny Ecuadorian woman waiting tables in the restaurant.
+- She's beautiful and young.
+- I know her.
+- She was in Klara Sarkadi's choir when I was a member.
+- A great sadness is coming from her.
+- She knows who I am too.
+- She wants to tell me something.
+- We never speak.
+- I now believe she was targeted, like me, via the Orfeo de Denia choir, Klara Sarkadi, and maybe even Mercedes too, and she wanted to tell me this.

 ### Lorraine Blackbourn

 - [Lorraine Blackbourn](../early-years/2008.md#working-for-lorraine-blackbourn) killed herself the week I visited and her funeral was on or around the day I arrived.